The Key Elements of a Real Estate Purchase Agreement

 Identifying the Address and Parties Involved

 First and foremost, a purchase agreement must outline the property at stake.
 It should include the exact address of the property and a clear legal description.
 Additionally, the contract should include the identity of the seller and the buyer or buyers.
+The purchase agreement should include the full names of all parties to ensure clarity and legal validity.
+These details should be documented using a standardized form.

 Buyers should determine whether they intend to act as joint tenants or tenants in common and include that information in the purchase agreement.
 Joint tenants enjoy the right of survivorship; if one tenant passes away, the property immediately passes to the other without going through probate.